tryolabs/aws-workshop/workshop/vpc-subnets-bastion/02-internet-gateway.md

 # Internet Gateway

-We already have our VPC with 4 subnets, until now the four subnets are privates, to turn public 2 of them, we need a Internet Gateway for our VPC and create a Route Table to route all eternat traffic thru the Internet Gateway, and finally associate 2 of our VPC to this route table and assign them a public IP so they turn into public subnets (accept traffic from outside the VPC).
+We already have our VPC with 4 subnets, until now the four subnets are privates.
+To turn public 2 of them, we need a Internet Gateway for our VPC and create a Route Table to route all external traffic thru the Internet Gateway.
+Finally associate 2 of our subnets to this route table and assign them a public IP, so they turn into public subnets (accept traffic from outside the VPC).

 ## Create a Internet Gateway
 1. Go to Internet Gateways on the left section